The Space Law Review: India

 Distinctive characteristics of the national framework

 With national space legislation in the pipeline, India is expected to have a more active private space sector in the coming years.
-Currently, as has been the situation since the early 1960s, the space sector has been dominated by the government, with private industry mostly playing the role of a supplier through contractual relations with the DOS through the ISRO.
+Since the early 1960s, the space sector was dominated by the government, with private industry mostly playing the role of a supplier through contractual relations with the DOS through the ISRO.
 This is gradually beginning to change with the involvement of the commercial private sector (see Section IV).

 One of the issues that has been faced by private players in the Indian space industry is that agreements with the DOS and the ISRO are not in a standard format, making it difficult to predict the outcome of negotiations with the relevant government entity.
 This regulatory uncertainty is one of the primary reasons why the Indian space industry has been insisting on the adoption of national space legislation.